UIUC-iSchool-DataViz/is445_bcubcg_fall2023/week13/lecture13.md

 notes:

-* go over
+* go over -- note it is close in due date to final project, part 2!
-* should we push this back a few days (maybe that friday?)
+* ~~should we push this back a few days (maybe that friday?)~~

+---

+## What should we do today in class?

+A quick poll!

+Options:
+1. Spend some time looking at more Altair examples with geospatial data (there are recordings of this also on the week's page on canvas)
+1. Have "lab time" to work on Final Projects

+notes:

+**on hide poll!**